samu2604/notes_to_anki_generator/README.md

 # notes_to_anki_generator
 This is a script able to automatically transform your notes from a language lesson in an Anki deck useful to learn the existing vocabulary.

-Your notes shall be written in a .txt format and the specific path shall be included in the open function inside quiz.py
+Your notes shall be written in a .txt format and your specific paths shall be updated in the open function inside quiz.py and in the WriteDeckToFile function

 To use it you need to import the [genanki](https://github.com/kerrickstaley/genanki) external library